 Best Use Fishing Scenarios

 The Penn US Senator reel covers a decent range of uses in the saltwater fishing arena.
-With a free floating spool, their ability to cast is exceptional.
+With a free-floating spool, their ability to cast is exceptional.
 Anglers appreciate the narrow spool model for exactly such a purpose.
 Live bait won’t feel any other resistance than the weight of the line as they run away from your vessel.
 The wide spool makes a fine choice for tuna up to around 80-pounds or for dropping onto deep rock piles.
 Match your Penn US Senator with a Carnage II conventional rod or an Ally Boat Rod and you’ll be ready to roll.

 Penn Reel Support

 The only thing Penn takes more serious than fishing reels are their customers.
-All Penn products come with 1-year manufacturer’s warranty.
+All Penn products come with a 1-year manufacturer’s warranty.
 Their online portal is always a good place to begin after purchasing your Penn reel.
 You can register ownership, contact a reel expert, or submit a warranty claim.
 With service centers around the world, it never takes long for a Penn reel to be back in action.
-Penn Senator reels are also one of easiest to work on yourself, making them good learner models.
+Penn Senator reels are also one of the easiest to work on yourself, making them good learner models.

 Overall Ranking: 90 out of 100 anglers approve of Penn US Senator Reels

 While Penn US Senator reels aren’t the least expensive of the different Senator series, they bring durability that the others don’t have.
 Anglers can ease up on their budget by going with reels like the Daiwa Sealine or Okuma Cortez, but they’ll miss the live spindle on the US Senator.
 They also miss out on a reel design that will last well over a lifetime with proper care.